Your 2023 9-Point SEO Checklist

 Alt tags are bits of code you use to tell Google what an image, video, or audio file depicts.

-So remember how we said Google couldn’t “see” images earlier?
+Remember how we said Google couldn’t “see” images earlier?
 This is how you solve that problem.

 Alt tags should be short, three-or-four-word descriptions of a multimedia element.
 That lets Google understand what you’re showing your visitors so they can determine how good of an experience you offer.

-It may seem like a minor detail, but it can easily make the difference in search engine ranking with a tough competitor.
+Any time you use a multimedia file on a page, always use an alt tag with it.
+It may seem like a minor detail, but it can easily make a difference in search engine ranking with a tough competitor.

 While Google has grown much more sophisticated over the past few decades, it’s still important to use your target keywords on each page.

 This shouldn’t be a challenge since your keywords will be related to your title tags.
-That means all you have to do is write about your topic and the keywords will flow on their own.
+That means all you have to do is write about your topic, and the keywords will flow on their own.

 If you ever find yourself intentionally adding keywords to different places on a page, take a step back and consider whether that’s the best course of action.